Wood splitting: Advantages

 The advantages of splitting wood along its grain, rather than sawing it is that the wood is much stronger.
 Due to this, it was historically used for building ships (e.g. drekars) and traditional skis.
 A defining feature of shakes, which are like shingles, is that they are split rather than sawn and because the cell structure of the wood remains intact may be more durable, and similarly trunnels when split are stronger than when sawn.

 Prevention

 Sometimes wood splitting is undesirable.
 Methods to prevent splitting in woodworking are the butterfly joint, truss connector plates, or metal straps.
 Columns may be hollowed in the center to prevent splitting.
 Nail points may be blunted or pilot holes drilled to prevent splitting of lumber while nailing or screwing.
-End grain sealers are liquid products usually containing wax which helps prevent rapid drying of the ends of lumber resulting in splits.
+End grain sealers are liquid products usually containing wax which help prevent rapid drying of the ends of lumber resulting in splits.
 Metal end plates or S-shaped pieces of metal may be driven into the butt ends of a timber.
 Splitting is the primary reason building codes do not allow notching in the bottom of joists and beams.